 There have been several railroads in North Omaha throughout the years.
-The include the Missouri Pacific; the Omaha Road; the Union Pacific and several others.
+They include the Missouri Pacific; the Omaha Road; the Union Pacific and several others.
 Here’s a lowdown of the history of railroads in North Omaha.

 Missouri Pacific Railroad in North Omaha

-I have been most hyped about the Belt Line Railway owned by the Missouri Pacific Railroad.
+Of all the railroad-related history in Omaha, there are two things that excite me most.
+The first are the labor struggles in the industry, and the second is the Belt Line Railway owned by the Missouri Pacific Railroad.
 After starting at a station downtown at N. 15th and Webster, it went north along the bottom of the bluffs east of N. 14th to Locust Street, then crossing N. 16th on a trestle at Commercial Ave.
 Then it crossed Commercial before Ames Avenue, going between Taylor Ave and Ames (along a street called Boyd that doesn’t exist there anymore).
 There was originally a depot at 4351 N 22nd St along this section.
 Then, the Belt Line shot west and across 30th to a depot at 32nd and John Creighton Blvd, then to a depot at 40th and Lake, then a depot at 43rd and Nicholas, then a depot at Military and Hamilton, then south over Dodge and beyond.

 Chicago and Northwestern Railroad in North Omaha